espnet/espnet/egs2/vctk/asr1/RESULTS.md

 ## Speaker closed setting (based on TTS's data preparation)
 - https://datashare.ed.ac.uk/handle/10283/3443
+- About 80% of the transcription in the evaluation data is covered by the training data in speaker closed condition.

 ### Environments
 - date: `Thu Mar 10 09:51:35 EST 2022`